Harmonic flow of geometric structures: Introduction

 Starting from any smooth section $\sigma_0\in \Gamma(\pi)$ of the homogeneous bundle $\pi:N\to M$, the Dirichlet energy gives rise to a natural gradient flow, which we will call the \emph{harmonic section flow}:

 Defining the flow in terms of the vertical tension $\tau^\cV$ guarantees precisely that a solution $\{\sigma_t\}$ flows \emph{among sections}, as opposed to just maps from $M$ to $N$ (Proposition~\ref{prop HMF for sections}).
-The main purpose of this paper is to inaugurate an analytic theory for \eqref{eq: HSF}.
-We establish a priori estimates, uniqueness and short-time existence, and sufficient conditions for long-time existence, regularity and convergence of solutions, which hold regardless of the specific geometric context, assuming the following precise data:
+The main purpose of this paper is to initiate an analytic theory for \eqref{eq: HSF}.
+We establish a priori estimates, uniqueness and short-time existence, and sufficient conditions for long-time existence, regularity and convergence of solutions, which hold regardless of the specific geometric context, assuming the following data:

-Our approach consists of exploiting, as far as possible, classical results and techniques form harmonic map theory, most notably by means of a further one-to-one correspondence [cf. \S \ref{sec: sigma <-> s}] between sections $\sigma:M\to N$ and their $G$--equivariant lifts $s:P\to G/H$, defined on the total space of the frame bundle of $M$.
+Our approach consists of exploiting, as far as possible, classical results and techniques form harmonic map theory, most notably by means of a further one-to-one correspondence [cf. \S \ref{sec: sigma <-> s}] between sections $\sigma:M\to N$ and their $G$--equivariant lifts $s:P\to G/H$, defined on the total space of the $G$-bundle $P$ (typically taken to be the oriented frame bundle of $M$).
 Crucially, under the assumptions \eqref{eq: conditions of HSF}, the harmonic section flow is in a certain sense equivalent to the harmonic map heat flow for $G$--equivariant lifts [Proposition \ref{prop: HMHF}].
 In \S\ref{section correspondence}, we establish:

 \begin{theorem} Under the assumptions \eqref{eq: conditions of HSF}, for each $\sigma_0 \in \Gamma(\pi)$, there exists a maximal time \mbox{$0 < \rT_{\max}(\sigma_0) \leq \infty$} such that \eqref{eq: HSF} admits a unique smooth (short-time) solution $\{\sigma_t\}$ on $M_{\rT_{\max}}$. \end{theorem}